 Bar and Court Memberships

 - U.S. Court of Appeals for the Sixth Circuit

-- U.S. District Courts for the District of Colorado and Western District of Tennessee
+- U.S. District Courts for the Eastern District of Virginia, District of Colorado, and Western District of Tennessee

 Legal Lean Sigma Institute (LLSI) White Belt